mui/toolpad/docs/data/toolpad/getting-started/installation.md

 ## Running Toolpad

-Once Docker is installed and docker compose file is downloaded you can run Toolpad on your machine by running following command:
+Now you need to run the docker container by running the following command:

 ```sh
 docker-compose -f docker-compose.yml up -d